golemfactory/golem-docs/src/pages/docs/creators/javascript/index.md

 ##  JS SDK libraries

-The core of JS SDK is the **@golem-sdk/golem-js** library that allows developers to connect to their Golem nodes and manage their distributed, computational loads through the Golem Network. `golem-js` leverages the notion of _Renting Compute Resources_ model.
+The core of JS SDK is the **@golem-sdk/golem-js** library that allows developers to connect to the Golem Network, acquire computational resources from Providers using a convenient API, run their workloads with these resources, and get the results back to your machine. `golem-js` leverages both the high level _Renting Compute Resources_ model and low-level model reflecting objects from the internal Golem domain.
 Go here to learn about it [here](/docs/creators/javascript/guides/golem-js).

 The **@golem-sdk/task-executor** implements the so-called _Task Model_, which is oriented around the notion of a _Task_ defined as a series of commands to be executed that have to succeed altogether for the task to be considered successful.
 This is particularly suitable for use cases involving the batch-map-reduce type of operations that can be distributed across many rented resources.
 Task Model is described [here](/docs/creators/javascript/task-executor/task-model).